 - 1. The product contains cannabinoids; - 2.
-The cannabinoids in the product are solely derived from hemp; - 3.
-The product is intended to be consumed as a beverage by humans; - 4.
+The cannabinoids in the product are solely derived from hemp; - The product is intended to be consumed as a beverage by humans; - 4.
 The product does not include a drug as defined in the law governing dangerous drugs; - 5.
 The product does not contain more than 0.3% of any THC; - 6.
-The product does not contain more than 0.4 mgs of THC per fluid ounce; and - 7.
-The product does not contain more than 48 total fluid ounces in all containers included in a package.
+The product does not contain more than 0.42 mgs of THC per fluid ounce; - 7.
+The product does not contain more than 0.5 mgs of delta-9 THC per serving; - 8.
+A serving of the product does not contain more than 12 fluid ounces; - 9.
+The product does not contain more than two milligrams of delta-9 THC per container; - 10.
+The product does not contain more than 48 total fluid ounces in all containers included in a package; - 11.
+A container included in a package does not contain more than four servings; and - 12.
+The product does not contain any amount of synthetic THC.